PPA Profiles 150: Margaret Ring, Concessions Manager

 This year, as Prospect Park Alliance celebrates the 150th anniversary of Prospect Park, we’re bringing you stories from members of the community about the role the Park has played in their lives.
 Interested in contributing your own?
 Submit your story and have a chance to become part of Brooklyn history.
 Portrait by Virginia Freire.

-She has met John Turturro and Steve Buscemi, ice skated with Molly Shannon, and gave Rosie Perez a lift in her golf cart.
-One time Michael Bloomberg bought her a drink at Peter Luger.
+She's met John Turturro and Steve Buscemi, ice skated with Molly Shannon, and has given Rosie Perez a lift in her golf cart.
+One time Michael Bloomberg bought her a drink at Peter Luger Steakhouse.
 But Margaret Ring is a Brooklyn celebrity in her own right.
 “People say 'Marge is a legend.'
 I talk to everybody, I talk to every person who walks into this park.”
 And after just a few minutes of walking through Prospect Park with her, it’s clear she’s not joking.

 A lifetime in Brooklyn and twenty years in the Park—working at various times at the Carousel, the former Wollman Rink and the Parade Ground—means Ring carries her own celebrity status.
 “You can’t go anywhere with her,” laughed friend and Prospect Park Turf Crew Supervisor Karen LeRiche.
 “Everywhere she goes, people know her and want to talk to her.”